Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Materials and methods

 \subsubsection{Numerical implementation}

 The computations are implemented using the openly available GPU-Torre package\footnote{https://github.com/sampsapursiainen/GPU-Torre} \cite{sorsa2020time}, which utilises the Matlab platform (Mathworks, Inc.).
 GPU-Torre combines a GPU-accelerated FETD forward routine and a multigrid-based inversion approach, where the triangular mesh $\mathcal{T}$ applied to discretise the permittivity distribution in the inversion stage is coarser than the one applied in the forward wave propagation.
-Each matrix ${\bf L}$ was found by a GPU-accelerated deconvolution process.
-Using Dell 5820 Workstation equipped with 256 GB RAM and NVIDIA Quadro RTX 8000 GPU, the complete FETD simulation of the signals took {approximately 8 and 30 minutes for a single point of the ({\bf A}) 20 and ({\bf B}) 60 MHz frequencies respectively} and each ${\bf L}$ was obtained in less than 10 seconds.
+Each matrix ${\bf L}$ was found by a GPU-accelerated deconvolution process, obtained in less than 10 seconds.
+Using Dell 5820 Workstation equipped with 256 GB RAM and 8GB NVIDIA Quadro RTX 8000 GPU RAM, the complete FETD simulation of the signals took approximately 30 and 134 hours, while it took 14 and 21 minutes for a single point of the ({\bf A}) 20 and ({\bf B}) 60 MHz frequencies, respectively.
 The inversion mesh $\mathcal{T}$ consisted of 896 triangles.
-The total variation regularisation parameters $\alpha$ was chosen experimentally to be 0.02 and 0.005 for the 20 and 60 MHz systems respectively, where $\beta = $ 0.01$\alpha$ for both cases.
+The total variation regularisation parameter $\alpha$ in equation \eqref{backpropagation} was chosen experimentally to be 0.02 and 0.005 for the 20 and 60 MHz systems respectively, while $\beta$ in equation \eqref{tvparam} was chosen to be $0.5 \alpha^2$ for both cases.
 In all, a total of 32 numerical experiments are considered as described in Table \ref{tab:signal_configurations} given that two noise level cases are implemented in this study.